wp-plugins/microblog-poster/readme.txt

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")

-Please note that only real personal facebook accounts have permissions to create an App.
+Please note that only real personal Facebook accounts have permissions to create an App.
-Business accounts can't manage facebook Apps.
+Business accounts can't manage Facebook Apps.

     1. Please go at this url https://developers.facebook.com/apps and click on 'Create New App'.
-    Note: If you can't click on 'Create New App', you need first to 'Register as a developer'.
+    Note: If you can't click on 'Create New App', you need first to 'Register as a Developer'.
     Then the creation of new App will be available.

     2. Fill in your 'App Name' and click continue.

-    3. Enter the required Captcha Challenge.
+    3. Enter the required captcha challenge.

-    4. Once on the Basic settings of your new App, for the field 'App Domains' enter your Blog domain name (example: mydomain.com)
+    4. Once on the Basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
-    In the field 'Website with Facebook login' enter your Blog url.
+    In the field 'Website with Facebook login' enter your blog Url.
     (example: http://mydomain.com)
     Sandbox mode should be disabled.
     Save changes.

-    5. Copy your 'App ID' and 'App Secret' and configure your Facebook account in MicroblogPoster's Social Accounts Section.
+    5. Copy your 'App ID' and 'App Secret' and configure your Facebook Account in MicroblogPoster's Social Accounts Section.

     6. Follow the link provided by MicroblogPoster to authorize your App